Birational Kleinian groups: Invariant rational fibration III: rational base

 Any element of $\Gamma_B$ has a fixed point in $B=\PP^1$.
 If $r(U)=B$ then a fixed point $x$ of some element of infinite order of $\Gamma_B$ would give rise to a $\Gamma_x$ such that $\Gamma_r$ has infinite index in $\Gamma_x$, contradicting the second point of the lemma. \end{proof}

 Up to making elemantary transformations on a fiber over a point outside $r(U)$ we can and will assume that $Y=\PP^1\times \PP^1$ and that $r$ is the projection onto the first factor.
 As a finitely generated subgroup of $\PGL(2,\CC)$, $\Gamma_B$ has a torsion free subgroup of finite index by Selberg's lemma (see \cite{Sellem}).
 Up to replacing $\Gamma$ with the preimage of such a subgroup of $\Gamma_B$, we can and will assume that \emph{$\Gamma_B$ is torsion free}.
-This is equivalent to say that \emph{for any $x\in B$, we have $\Gamma_x=\Gamma_r$}.
+Since $\Gamma_r$ has finite index in $\Gamma_x$ by Lemma \ref{fibrationcaselemma}, this is equivalent to say that \emph{for any $x\in B$, we have $\Gamma_x=\Gamma_r$}.

 By Proposition \ref{hasafoliatedprojectivestructure}, $\Fol$ is equipped with a foliated $(\PGL(2,\CC),\PP^1)$-structure.
-We claim that regular fibers of $f$ are isomorphic to each other and have the same $(\PGL(2,\CC),\PP^1)$-structure.
+Remark that regular fibers of $f$ are isomorphic to each other and have the same $(\PGL(2,\CC),\PP^1)$-structure.
 This is clear if the fibers are $\PP^1$.
 If a fiber of $f$ is an elliptic curve, then its $(\PGL(2,\CC),\PP^1)$-structure is induced by one of its infinite covers $\CC$ or $\CC^*$, depending on whether $\Gamma_r$ has rank one or two.
 If fibers of $f$ have genus $\geq 2$, then the claim follows from Proposition \ref{fibrationprojstructure}.